Pierre Bonnard: Japanism

 Japanese art played an important part in Bonnard's work.
 He was first able to see the works of Japanese artists via the Paris gallery of Siegfried Bing.
 Bing brought works by Hokusai and other Japanese print makers to France, and from May 1888 through April 1891 published a monthly art journal, Le Japon Artistique, which included color illustrations in 1891.
 In 1890, Bing organized an important exhibition of seven hundred prints he had brought from Japan, and made a donation of Japanese art to the Louvre.

-Bonnard used the model of Japanese kakemono scroll art -- long, vertical panels -- in his series of paintings Women in the garden (1890-91), now in the Museé d'Orsay.
+Bonnard used the model of Japanese kakemono scroll art—long, vertical panels—in his series of paintings Women in the garden (1890–91), now in the Museé d'Orsay.
 Originally designed to appear together as a single screen, Bonnard decided to display Women in the garden as four separate decorative panels.
 The female forms are reduced to flat silhouettes, and there is no rendering of depth in the picture.
 The faces are turned away from the viewer and the pictures are entirely dominated by the colors and bold patterns of the costumes and the backgrounds.
 The models are his sister Andreé and his cousin Berthe Schaedin.
-Bonnard often pictured women in checkered blouses, a design he said he had discovered in Chinese prints.
+Bonnard often pictured women in checkered blouses, a design he said he had discovered in Japanese prints.